jacksund/simmate/tutorials/07_Use_a_cloud_database.md

 # The quick tutorial

 1. Consider collaborating!
 Simmate is built for sharing results, so email simmate.team@gmail.com to discuss joining our effort.
 This will let you avoid the complexities of managing your own database.
-If you decide to join, you'll only have to complete step 4 of this tutorial.
+If you decide to join, you'll only have to complete steps 3 and 4 of this tutorial.
 2. Set up a cloud database that is [supported by django](https://docs.djangoproject.com/en/4.0/ref/databases/#third-party-notes).
 We recommend using [Postgres](https://www.postgresql.org/) through [DigitalOcean](https://www.digitalocean.com/).
 3. Make sure you have extra database dependencies installed.
 For postgres, run the command:
 ```
 conda install -n my_env -c conda-forge psycopg2
 ```
-4. Add the file `~/simmate/database.yaml` with your connection details that match [django format](https://docs.djangoproject.com/en/dev/ref/settings/#databases).
-As an example, this `database.yaml` file gives a `default` database to use:
+4. Add the file `~/simmate/my_env-database.yaml` with your connection details that match [django format](https://docs.djangoproject.com/en/dev/ref/settings/#databases).
+As an example, this `my_env-database.yaml` file gives a `default` database to use:
 ```
 default:
   ENGINE: django.db.backends.postgresql_psycopg2